Header

 Develop a value proposition with strong foundation

-The market validation program offers a guided process to develop a strong value proposition based on deep knowledge on how your innovation can create value.
+The Market Validation Lab offers a guided process to develop a strong value proposition based on deep knowledge on how your innovation can create value.
 You will learn how to formulate a value creation hypothesis that can be validated through research and interviews.
-At the end of the program you will not only have a better understanding of where your innovation creates value, but also a stronger proposal to win interest from potential customers, partners and investors.
+At the end of the Market Validation Lab you will not only have a better understanding of where your innovation creates value, but also a stronger proposal to win interest from potential customers, partners and investors.

 Next Dates

-The next program starts in April 2026 with the following workshop dates:
+The next Market Validation Lab starts in April 2026 with the following workshop dates:

 • Workshop 1: April 14th, 9:00 - 4:30 pm at UZH